redpelicans/mongobless/README.md

 mongobless is a very lite an simple Node.js library to connect to Mongodb and map documents with plain Javascript objects.
 It's purely schemaless, fully compatible with official Mongo API and made like a toolkit to fit your needs, rather than a full functional framework like Mongoose.
 It's only a read-only ODM, writes MUST be done manually.
-You can use it just to connect to Mongo, it may not very useful, but could be efficient : use only one connection, callback made, so easily integrated with node.js and async.
+You can use it just to connect to Mongo, it may not very useful, but could be efficient : use only one connection, callback or promise API, so easily integrated with node.js.
 If you look for a thin layer to define models in a non intrusive manner, it will give you the beginning of the answer ...

 Last but not the least, Mongobless use es6 and es7 syntax, so you need babel to use it ...